Time According to Western Science

 I must say, information is a very difficult concept to fit within the Buddhist framework, this concept of information.

 However, it’s gaining a lot of preponderance in the scientific view (in a way, even more than matter and energy).
-So it’s something to consider.
+It’s something to consider.

-But in any case, time seems to be, from a Western point of view, very much tied up with information, and information implies relationship with a mind – inform.
+In any case, time seems to be, from a Western point of view, very much tied up with information, and information implies a relationship with a mind – what does it inform?
+It informs a mind.
 If there were no minds, could there be information?

 A plant, for example, gives its genetic information through seeds to the next generation.
 From the Buddhist point of view, that’s not a mind there.